angr/angr-doc/docs/file_system.md

 >>> assert set(state.solver.eval_upto(actual_size, 30)) == set(range(5, 20))
 ```

-#### Example 6: SimPackets
+#### Example 6: Working with streams (`SimPackets`)

-So far, we've only used the SimFile class.
+So far, we've only used the SimFile class, which models a random-accessible file object.
+However, in real life, files are not everything.
+Streams (standard I/O, TCP, etc.) are a great example:
+While they hold data like a normal file does, they do not support random accesses, e.g., you cannot read out the second byte of stdin if you have already read passed that position, and you cannot modify any byte that has been previously sent out to a network endpoint.
+This allows us to design a simpler abstraction for streams in angr.

+Believe it or not, this simpler abstraction for streams will benefit symbolic execution.
+Consider an example program that calls `scanf` N times to read in N strings.
+With a traditional SimFile, as we do not know the length of each input string, there does exist any clear boundary in the file between these symbolic input strings.
+In this case, angr will perform N symbolic reads where each read will generate a gigantic tree of claripy ASTs, with string lengths being symbolic.
+This is a nightmare for constraint solving.
+Nevertheless, the fact that `scanf` is used on a stream (stdin) dictates that there will be zero overlap between individual reads, regardless of the sizes of each symbolic input string.
+We may as well model stdin as a stream that comprises of *consecutive packets*, instead of a file containing a sequence of bytes.
+Each of the packet can be of a fixed length or a symbolic length.
+Since there will be absolutely no byte overlap between packets, the constraints that angr will produce after executing this example program will be a lot simpler.

-We can use a different class implementing SimFileBase, SimPackets, to automatically enable support for short reads, i.e. when you ask for `n` bytes but actually get back fewer bytes than that.
+The key concept involved is "short reads", i.e. when you ask for `n` bytes but actually get back fewer bytes than that.
+We use a different class implementing SimFileBase, `SimPackets`, to automatically enable support for short reads.
 By default, stdin, stdout, and stderr are all SimPackets objects.

 ```python